oliver7011/particles-login/README.md

 Example login page with dynamic css animations, triggered by javascript.

-Implements the 'particles' library - https://github.com/VincentGarreau/particles.js/
-Animated nodes are connecting to create a mesh effect.
+Implements the 'particles' library - https://github.com/VincentGarreau/particles.js/ \n Animated nodes are connected to create a mesh effect.

 Switching between the login and sign up window occurs with a flipping window.